jacobzipper/2secure4u/README.md

 ### HANDS HAVE BEEN SHAKEN NOW DATA TRANSFER

+This part doesn't really need to be explained as in depth as the handshake

+As of now, we have a secure way of transferring data between client and server

+They'll do a quick diffie hellman exchange to share a secret to encrypt the actual data exchanged (super redundant, but whateverrrrr it's funnnnnnn)

+To take things to the next level, it makes sense to verify that what is sent to the server is complete and not corrupted

+To do so...................
+Blockchain!

+Not meme crypto blockchain (that would be gross), but the actual blockchain data structure

+To create the blockchain, we'll use a simple doubly linked list like this

+...<->{hash: bcrypt(this.previous.hash + currentbyte), data: aes(currentbyte, diffiehellmansecret)}<->{hash: bcrypt(this.previous.hash + nextbyte), data: aes(nextbyte, diffiehellmansecret)}<->...
+(In this case, the addition sign appends to the byte array)

+NOTE: This is disgustingly suboptimal.
+Will revise after proof of concept.
+Bit sizes are also up in the air until implementation

+In the case the request gets corrupted in transit (someone sets a bunch of bits or who knows), we'll have to have some sort of identifier on the head node to delegate whether it's actually corrupt to begin with

+With that in mind, the head node will always be

+null<-{hash: bcrypt(aes("2SECURE4UPROTOCOL".bytes, diffiehellmansecret) + firstbyte), data: aes(firstbyte, diffiehellmansecret)}<->...

+The blockchain will take literally FOREVER to compute with these algorithms, so we'll send in chunks

+To save memory client side, once the next node in the chain is fully calculated, we take the previous, serialize it into a byte array, encrypt with the servers rsa public key, then send it up

+rsa([(hash:184bit)(data:2048bit)])

+Depending on implementation, the server can decrypt the data, verify nodes on the fly, then do whatever it wants with the data

 ### Goals (Ordered by priority)
 1. Implement proof of concept locally with some gross python scripts